Committee roles

 All committee members have some shared responsibilities that support the wider running of the society and its activities.
 These include:

-- Signing and following their society constitution
+- Signing and following their society constitution and annual risk assessment

-- Completing relevant training and paperwork
+- Attending compuslory training and completing paperwork

 - Ensuring that all society activity adheres to health and safety guidelines

-- Listening to your members
+- Listening to members

 - Ensuring the financial sustainability of the society